raggleton/PythiaPlotter/README.md

 	./makeGraphFromPythia.py

 	```
+	Note that by default, this will also run `dot` over the GraphViz file to produce a PDF plot.
+If you don't want it to, set `doDot = False` in the script.

-- Run `dot` over your GraphViz file to make the plot:
+- [Optional] Run `dot` over your GraphViz file to make the plot:
 	```
 	dot -Tpdf myExampleEvent.gv -o myExampleEvent.pdf

 	```
 This will output a PDF file of the event.
 Change filenames as necessary.

-- Note, there's a bash script, `makeGraphFromPythia.sh`, that is old and out of date.
-Only kept for posterity.
+- Note, there's a bash script, `DO_NOT_USE_makeGraphFromPythia.sh`, that is old and out of date.
+Only kept for posterity, and as a reminder of how painful bash can be.

 ## Future plans
 - [ ] Combine with Latex to represent particle names properly